(reading time: 4 mins)

 The Extinction Rebellion banners say ‘System change not climate change’ which sounds radical.
 But XR have no specific policy solutions to achieve the seemingly impossible task of removing fossil fuels from the world economy.
 They are right that humanity must stop measuring success purely in GDP terms, which is at record levels while poverty continues and we torch the planet’s dwindling resources.
 But this obvious insanity has not led to a surge in support for the left.
 Frustration with an economic system that primarily serves the already wealthy has led to Brexit and right-wing populists like Trump.

-The environmental left must also harness the consumer desire for the latest technology.
-Tesla have single-handedly changed the perception of zero emission electric cars, which sell as much for their high comfort level, in-car technology and low running costs as they do for their contribution to air quality and low carbon.
-Electric cars and aircraft and electric planes are quieter, more comfortable, versatile and more efficient.
-With cost, range and charging speed improving, electric transport is better all round.
+The environmental left must also understand the consumer desire for the latest technology.
+Tesla have single-handedly changed the perception of zero emission electric cars, which sell as much for their high comfort level, technology and low running costs as they do for their contribution to air quality and lowering carbon.
+Yet despite increasing climate awareness petrol and diesel SUVs are more popular than ever.
+The left must make the argument that low carbon transport is better – quieter, more comfortable, versatile and more efficient.